leouieda/tesseroids/publishing.md

 ## Build packages

-Run the commands in the `Makefile` in `dist` to produce the packages.
+Run `make all` in `dist` to produce the source and binary packages.

+This will also cross-compile for Win32 using MinGW.
+So you'll need to install the MinGW packages on your system (`mingw-w64` on Ubuntu/Debian).

 ## Create a release on Github